 No. Smoking is not permitted in any of our vehicles.

 GoCheap does not provide hair dryers.

 Some fees may apply if you cancel your rental booking.
-Please refer to GoCheap Motorhomes Terms and Conditions for full details.
+Please refer to GoCheap Campervans Terms and Conditions for full details.

-Check Tourism Tasmania’s detailed and informative website – www.discovertasmania.com.au – for a host of information about Australia’s best holiday destination.
+Check Tourism Tasmania’s detailed and informative website www.discovertasmania.com.au for a host of information.

-There are well-equipped and fully-serviced caravan parks and campgrounds in major centres and most country towns.
-Search for places to stay.
+There are well-equipped and fully serviced caravan parks and campgrounds in major centres and most country towns.
+Check online for places to stay.

-In all areas of the state you’ll be travelling on good, sealed roads – you will rarely if ever need to leave the bitumen.
+In most areas of the state you’ll be travelling on good, sealed roads.
 Distances can look deceptively short on the map – but winding roads in highland areas can extend the day’s driving.

 Plan for 7 or 10 days – even then you’ll want to return to do the things you’ve missed.